vjansari/bio165_final_project/README.md

 ## Overview
 This repository sets out the skeleton of an organizational structure used for scientific research.
 It loosely follows what I have used for several of my research projects and I hope it inspires you to conduct your research in an open, reproducible, and honest manner.

-## Layout

-The repository is split into seven main directories, many of which have subdirectories.
-This structure has been designed to be easily navigable by humans and computers alike, allowing for rapid location of specific files and instructions.
-Within each directory is a `README.md` file which summarizes the purpose of that directory as well as some examples where necessary.
-This structure may not be perfect for your intended us and may need to be modified.
-Each section is briefly described below.

 ### **`experiments`**
-Where all of the experimental information lives, including any *executed* code. lives.
-This includes pipelines, scripts, and figure files.
- * **`processing`**: Any code used to *transform* the data into another type should live here.
-This can include everything from parsing of text data, image segmentation/filtering, or simulations.
- * **`analysis`**: Any code to to *draw conclusions* from an experiment or data set.
-This may include regression, dimensionality reduction, or calculation of various quantities.
- * **`exploratory`**: A sandbox where you keep a record of your different approaches to transformation, interpretation, cleaning, or generation of data.
- * **`figures`**: Any code used to generate figures for your finished work, presentations, or for any other use.
+Contains one ipynb file with all code used to process and analyze the data, as well as display the analyzed data in figures.

 ### **`data`**
 Contains raw RNA-Seq data that was used in this analysis.
-Two files are present: _unc.edu_GBM_IlluminaHiSeq_RNASeqV2.geneExp.tsv_ contains RNA-Seq data for glioblastoma tumors, while _unc.edu_LGG_IlluminaHiSeq_RNASeqV2.geneExp.tsv_ contains RNASeq data for low grade glioma tumors.
+Two files are present:
+1. _unc.edu_GBM_IlluminaHiSeq_RNASeqV2.geneExp.tsv_ contains RNA-Seq data for glioblastoma tumors
+2. _unc.edu_LGG_IlluminaHiSeq_RNASeqV2.geneExp.tsv_ contains RNASeq data for low grade glioma tumors.
 Both datasets contain normalized counts and are derived from the TCGA dataset hosted on synapse.org (SynID: syn2812961).
 Unfortunately, the data source does not specify how counts were normalized.

 1. **`LICENSE`**: A legal protection of your work. *It is important to think deeply about the licensing of your work, and is not a decision to be made lightly.
 See [this useful site](https://choosealicense.com/) for more information about licensing and choosing the correct license for your project.*